How the Jones Act Affects the US Navy

 - Only 10 percent of repairs to American ships can use foreign steel.

-- Requires companies that operate American boats to have the necessary facilities needed to maintain and use their vessels.
+- Companies that operate American boats must have the facilities needed to maintain and use their vessels.

 These conditions of the Jones Act have produced a strong American maritime infrastructure that lends crucial assistance when needed to the United States Navy.
 A robust maritime infrastructure serves to assist the Navy in times of war as American cargo operations have the capabilities to meet the loading demands of military vessels.
 However, the Jones Act does not just create infrastructure for cargo loading—it helps ensure that the Navy has a robust fleet of private vessels to assist it if there is a military confrontation that requires foreign ships to be banned from United States ports.
 This means that the US Navy can rely on the infrastructure that already exists at the nation’s ports during times of war or emergencies.
 This function of the American maritime industry is known as “dual use.”